amten/NeuralNetwork/README.md

 **Important!** For optimal performance on Windows, you need to copy native matrix library dll-files to Wekas install dir.
 Unzip the BLAS-dlls.zip file to Wekas install dir (".../Program Files/Weka-3-7").

-For Linux, native matrix library files have not been tested, though it should be possible to install using instructions given [here] (https://github.com/fommil/netlib-java#linux)
+**Important!** For optimal performance on Linux, you need to install OpenBlas libraries: sudo apt-get install libatlas3-base libopenblas-base

 ### Standalone